Floresville, Texas: Film appearances

 Portions of the 1974 feature film Sugarland Express directed by Steven Spielberg were filmed in Floresville.
 In the film, the town is called "Rodrigo".
 Other scenes were filmed at various locations in Wilson County and at the nearby Lone Oak community.

 Portions of the 1975 American drama film The Great Waldo Pepper directed, produced, and co-written by George Roy Hill was filmed on the outskirts near Floresville and nearby Poth.
 Set during 1926–1931, the film stars Robert Redford as a disaffected World War I veteran pilot who missed the opportunity to fly in combat, and examines his sense of postwar dislocation in 1920s America.
 The cast includes Margot Kidder, Bo Svenson, Edward Herrmann, and Susan Sarandon.

 Portions of made for TV movie Thaddeus Rose and Eddie (1978) starring Johnny and June Carter Cash were filmed in Floresville.

 Portions of the 1980 movie The Big Brawl with Jackie Chan were filmed in Floresville's downtown area.

+Parts of Floresville were also featured in the Netflix series Selena.